ritvikindupuri/PhantomBand-V2/TECHNICAL_DOCUMENTATION.md

 ---

-## 4. The Model: PhantomBand PB-DSP-v1
+## 4. The Model: PB-DSP-v1

-The core intelligence is **PB-DSP-v1** (PhantomBand Digital Signal Processing, Version 1), located in `services/tfService.ts`.
+The core intelligence is **PB-DSP-v1**, located in `services/tfService.ts`.

 ### 4.1 Calibration Methodology
 The model is **Calibrated via Domain Knowledge Injection**.
-The "weights" are not learned; they are constants derived from engineering standards:
+The "weights" are not learned from a dataset; they are constants derived from engineering standards:
 1.  **Maxwell’s Equations:** Governing electromagnetic wave propagation.
 2.  **ITU-R P.372-14:** A global radio standard defining background noise in Urban (-85 dBm) vs. Rural (-105 dBm) environments.
 3.  **GPS ICD-200:** Defines the center frequency (1575.42 MHz) and bandwidth of GPS L1 signals.